tf2-team/tf2-corp-platform/docs/aiops/architect.md

 - Detector and action registration is explicit.
 Dynamic imports from alert text are forbidden.
 - Environment URLs and secrets are not embedded in queries or runbooks.
 - Generated runtime evidence is ignored by Git; checked-in evaluation fixtures are synthetic or redacted.
-- Runtime code and canonical runbooks live under `tf2-corp-platform/src/aiops`. `aio-docs` may contain planning, ADRs, evaluation reports, Ops Reviews, postmortems, and evidence indexes, but no duplicate runbooks.
-Runtime startup must not read code, runbooks, or fixture data from `aio-docs`.
+- Runtime code and canonical runbooks live under `tf2-corp-platform/src/aio`. `tf2-corp-platform/docs/aiops` contains planning, ADRs, evaluation reports, Ops Reviews, postmortems, and evidence indexes, but no duplicate runbooks.
+Runtime startup must not read code, runbooks, or fixture data from `tf2-corp-platform/docs/aiops`.
-- Test fixtures, fake adapters, and replay scenarios must stay under `tf2-corp-platform/src/aiops/tests/` and cannot be referenced by enabled production signal, detector, route, or policy configuration.
+- Test fixtures, fake adapters, and replay scenarios must stay under `tf2-corp-platform/src/aio/tests/` and cannot be referenced by enabled production signal, detector, route, or policy configuration.
 - Grafana hard SLO rules remain useful without the Python runtime.
 - The EKS source of deployed Grafana assets is `${TF2_CHART_ROOT}/grafana/provisioning/`; `tf2-corp-platform/src/grafana/provisioning/` is the local/Docker counterpart.
 Keep identically named AIOps assets synchronized and verify their digests in CI so the two environments cannot drift silently.
 - `kubernetes_live.py` must be disabled in ordinary dry-run deployments and must never give the ordinary runtime mutation credentials.
 If P1 live execution is approved, it acts only as a typed client to the separate executor boundary defined by `ADR-LIVE-001`.